-The following table shows the data types that can be exported from FlexNet Manager Suite and data types that can be exported from ServiceNow.
+The following table shows the data types that can be exported from IT Asset Management and data types that can be exported from ServiceNow.

-When exporting from: The following data types can be exported: FlexNet Manager Suite Hardware inventory, installed applications, and contracts.
-ServiceNow Assets and contracts of these data types to ServiceNow.
+When exporting from: The following data types can be exported: IT Asset Management Hardware inventory, installed applications, and contracts.
+ServiceNow Assets and contracts can export any or all of these data types to ServiceNow.
 When exporting from ServiceNow, assets and contracts can be included in the export, as configured in scheduled jobs that can be accessed from either of the following ServiceNow menus: see Flexera Integration > Export Configuration > Scheduled Jobs.

-Note: When exporting from FlexNet Manager Suite, the three data types each correspond to a check box in the ServiceNow export settings section in the Integrations tab on the System Settings page.
-You can export any or all
+Note: When exporting from IT Asset Management, the three data types each correspond to a check box in the ServiceNow export settings section in the Integrations tab on the IT Asset Management Settings General page.
+You